yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 <%= tldr %>

-I follows the [yesod web framework](http://www.yesodweb.com) for some times now.
-And I believe it reached the point where you should really consider to use it.
-But instead of telling you why you should learn Haskell and use yesod, I prefer to talk about new ideas used by yesod I didn't saw in other frameworks.
+[Yesod](http://www.yesodweb.com) is a web framework which recently reached the maturity for which you should consider to use it.
+Before telling you why you should learn Haskell and use yesod, I will talk about ideas yesod introduced and I didn't saw in other frameworks before.

 enddiv